yuxi-liu-wired/cheela/src/dragonsegg/volcano7.md

 "O Great Bright One.
 Brightest of all in the sky," Great-Crack intoned, all of her dozen eyes staring at the bright star while her undertread rhythmically pulsed the crust.
 "We thank You for saving us from the rolling walls of blue-white fire.
 We thank You for saving us from the choking clouds of poisonous red smoke that kill the plants and still the eggs.
 We thank You for leading us out of the land of starvation and lostness to Your Heaven."

 Her eyes turned from the star and looked around at the clan.
-"Let us go now to claim our reward&mdash;a Heaven where there are no enemies and plenty of food and game.
-Come&mdash;all of you&mdash;into Bright's Heaven."
+"Let us go now to claim our reward---a Heaven where there are no enemies and plenty of food and game.
+Come---all of you---into Bright's Heaven."